Helping you plan ahead

 Construction Monitoring and Post-Impact Assessments

 On rare occasions, construction monitoring can be used to assess potential impact to known historic resources that could not be assessed with the above methodologies.
 If monitoring is not practical, a post-impact assessment can determine the extent of remaining cultural material after construction is complete.
-These methods are not favourable, as construction activity has the potential to completely destroy historical resource sites.
+These methods are not favorable, as construction activity has the potential to completely destroy historical resource sites.

 Circle has extensive experience and knowledge in GIS, allowing for efficient desktop assessments of project areas in relation to topographic, hydrological, environmental, and cultural data, among others.
 Predictive modelling can also help target areas of high potential for historic resources, making time spent in the field more efficient.